PhilippeSigaud/D-templates-tutorial/README.md

 The LaTeX files use the [minted](http://code.google.com/p/minted/) package. `minted` uses Python's [Pygment](pygments.org) highlighter.
 D code blocks are between `\begin{dcode}` and `\end{dcode}` commands.
 Transform them into `verbatim` commands if you do not want to use `minted`.

+## Utils

+The `utils` folder contains a small D script to extract the hundreds of modules present in the text and test their compilation.
+I have to update it to make it parse the markdown file instead.